Amphibious Combat Vehicle: Selection and contract

 In June 2018, the BAE design was selected, with an initial order of 30 ACVs.
 In June 2019, BAE Systems and Iveco were awarded a contract to develop Command and 30mm gun armed variants.

-On 15 October 2020, Iveco announced that the first fleet of 18 ACVs had been delivered to a platoon of Marines after five years of testing development.
+In October 2020, Iveco announced that the first fleet of 18 ACVs had been delivered to a platoon of Marines after five years of testing development.

-On 10 December 2020, the Marine Corps and BAE Systems announced the commencement of full-rate production, with an initial batch of 36, expected to grow to 72 in early 2021 with an option for 80 vehicles per year thereafter.
+In December 2020, the Marine Corps and BAE Systems announced the commencement of full-rate production, with an initial batch of 36, expected to grow to 72 in early 2021, with an option for 80 vehicles per year thereafter.
 The subcontract for the ACV's remote turret went to Kongsberg Defence Systems with the Protector RT20.

 A January 2021 report from the Department of Defense's Director of Operational Test & Evaluation (DOT&E) pointed to several problems with the ACV, including cramped quarters, difficult egress and frequent breakdown.

-The U.S. Marine Corps awarded BAE Systems a $88 million contract to build multiple ACV-30 Production Representative Test Vehicles (PRTVs) in August 2022.
+In August 2022, the U.S. Marine Corps awarded BAE Systems an $88 million contract to build multiple ACV-30 Production Representative Test Vehicles (PRTVs).

 Variants

-The variants include the Squad Maneuver/Fighting Vehicle, Command and Control Vehicle, Recovery and Maintenance Vehicle, and a variant with a 30mm cannon: Oto Melara Hitfist OWS.
+The ACV Family of Vehicles is made of what was initially, the ACV 1.1 and ACV 1.2.